Q & A

 Who can join the Community Choir?

-Anyone from the Winchester area of Hampshire is welcome to join at the beginning of each term – providing we have space.
+Anyone in Winchester and beyond is welcome to join.
 You don’t need to be able to read music and there is absolutely no audition.

 So what can I do if I am interested in joining?